On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Introduction

-I would like to thank Emanuele Tron and Seoyoung Kim for looking through the paper and providing valuable remarks to improve its quality.
-I am thankful to Peter Mueller, David Speyer, Will Sawin for their answers on MathOverflow post \cite{mo} and Thomas Tucker for helpful discussions regarding the Proposition 2.2 of the paper.
+I would like to thank Emanuele Tron and Seoyoung Kim for looking at the article and providing valuable comments to improve its quality.
+I am thankful to Peter Mueller, David Speyer and Will Sawin for their answers on MathOverflow post \cite{mo} and Thomas Tucker for helpful discussions regarding the Proposition \ref{p} of the paper.
 I am grateful to Ayan Nath for his constant support and helpful advice.
+I am indebted to the anonymous referee for helpful comments.